 Are you MtF?
 Are you FtM?
 Are you in transition?
 Are you female but identify as male?
 Are you male but identify as female?
 Are you gender fluid and MtF?
 Are you gender fluid and FtM?
 Are you straight?
 Are you gay?
 Are you a lesbian?
 Are you a bisexual?
 Are you pansexual?
 Are you asexual?
 Are you intersex?
 Are you aromantic?

 By what pronoun do you prefer to be addressed?

 The above questions are some of the ways the exploration towards understanding the patient who presents for the first visit can help clarify who they are as an individual.

 This matters.
-It matters, because it will determine who we are as transgender identified individuals.
+It matters because it will determine who we are as transgender-identified individuals.
 We are part of a rainbow.
-This same marker should be used for GLBIA.
+This same marker should be used for GLBT.
 It should not erase anyone else from medical forms from exploring their preferences and identities.

 “Verbal and behavioral indignities are classic symptoms of microaggression.”
 Mary Rowe in 1973 who wrote about it on sex and gender.

 Some of us have served on committees and experienced microaggression in settings right within our borders.
 This is not okay.
 It feels attacking when we raise valid concerns.
 It is time to move beyond the power struggle and move towards harmony, without taking positions that those of us who raise concerns are delivering these in an attacking manner.